-The Traverse is delighted to enjoy the company of a talented and exciting group of Associate Artists and Writers in Residence.
+The Traverse is delighted to enjoy the company of a talented and exciting group of Associate Artists and Artists in Residence.
 Each of them have written or directed, or are writing, a play commissioned by the Traverse.
 We believe that these artists are the UK's most promising and innovative dramatic voices, helping to move British theatre into a bold new future, and we are extremely proud to count them as part of our team.

 Emma Callander (Director)